andreidev1/deepbookpy/docs/quick-start.md

 ## Write to DeepBook Package

-In order to write the deepbook package you have to instantiate `DeepBookSDK` class
+In order to write to the deepbook package you have to instantiate `DeepBookSDK` class

 ```py
 from deepbookpy.deepbook_sdk import DeepBookSDK